albusaidyy/meals/README.md

 # Meals

-A simple Meal Recipe App build with Flutter
+A simple Meal Recipe App built with Flutter

 ## Screenshots